smogon/pokemon-showdown/config/CUSTOM-RULES.md

 Restrictions
 ------------

-Some metagames have a premise where the use of e.g. moves and/or abilities that aren't normally legal are allowed under certain conditions such as only one illegal move per Pokémon.
-This poses a problem for moves or abilities that are simply too powerful.
-Rather than banning the move or ability outright, these metagames often prefer to allow you to continue to use them on Pokémon that naturally obtain them.
-Alternatively, they can decide that it's the Pokémon that's a little too powerful to have access to the premise of the metagame, so that only its natural use is permitted.
-Exactly which restrictions apply depends on the specific metagame.
+What restrictions achieve depends on the rule or metagame being played.
+Examples include:

+- Cross Evolution: Restricting a species prevents it from being the target of a cross evolution.
+(Ban a species to prevent it from being the base of a cross evolution.)
+- Mix and Mega: Restricting a species prevents that Pokémon from holding a mega stone.
+(Ban a stone to prevent all Pokémon from holding it.)
+- Inheritance: Restricting a species prevents it from being inherited from.
+(Ban a species to prevent it from inheriting from another species.)
+- Trademarked: Restricting a move prevents it from being used as a trademark, but the move can still appear in a moveset.

-Restriction rules can be used adjust the behaviour of such a metagame.
+Restriction rules are used to adjust the behaviour of the above metagames.
 The syntax is identical to bans, just replace `-` with `*`, like:

 `* Blaziken` - restrict a Pokémon